shinimol1983/opennms-tutorials-1/session5/README.md

 With the introdction of NoSQL backends such as cassandra, it was neccesary to create a new library which could generate graphs from multiple back ends.
 This library is called [Backshift](https://github.com/OpenNMS/backshift)

-For backwards compatability, [Backshift](https://github.com/OpenNMS/backshift) still uses the original RRDTool graph definitions stored in snmp-graph.properties.d
+For backwards compatability, [Backshift](https://github.com/OpenNMS/backshift) still uses the original RRDTool graph definitions stored in [etc/snmp-graph.properties.d](../../main/pristine-opennms-config-files/etc-pristine/snmp-graph.properties.d)

 These graph definitons can be a bit tricky and beyond the scope of this introductory tutorial.
 There is however, plenty of documentation for RRDTool which can help you.